Leigh Kennedy

-Leigh Kennedy (born June 4, 1951, in Denver, Colorado) is an American science fiction writer who has lived in the United Kingdom since 1985.
+Leigh Kennedy (born June 4, 1951) is an American science fiction writer.
+She was born in Denver, Colorado, and has lived in the United Kingdom since 1985.

 Kennedy's story "Her Furry Face" was a nominee for the Nebula Award for Best Short Story.

 She was married from 1988 until 2011 to writer Christopher Priest, with whom she had twins.